How To Choose The Best Inflatable SUP

 Check the deck pad.

 The quality of deck pad material can vary widely, but look similar.
 Density is what matters here and it's an area where many boards fail because better quality deck pads, cost more to manufacture.
-A low density foam will give less cushioning and will degrade quickly.
+A low-density foam will give less cushioning and will degrade quickly.
 Higher density and thicker foam feels much better underfoot and will last as long as the board itself.
-If you are interested in developing your skills, look for a board with an arch bar and raised kick tail which helps position your back foot and apply leverage for tail drop pivot turns.
-These features are on every Earth River SUP board and provide an unique way to add skill development to your paddling sessions.
+If you are interested in developing your skills, look for a board with an arch bar and raised kicktail which helps position your back foot and apply leverage for tail drop pivot turns.
+These features are on every Earth River SUP board and provide a unique way to add skill development to your paddling sessions.

 SUP backpacks should be more than an afterthought.